National Science Talent Contest

 Students are initially selected through a nationwide Screening Test from among applicants with 70% or more score in their SSC or O-level exams.
 Subsequent selection is done through a series of three Training Camps through a process of teaching and testing.
 The nation-wide screening test is held on the first Sunday of January in eight major cities of the country.
 Fifty students selected in each NSTC discipline on the basis of their performance in this screening test are invited to a series of training camps in different home institutions for each subject.
-These include, the National Institute for Biotechnology and Genetic Engineering (NIBGE), Faisalabad for Biology, the HEJ Research Institute of Chemistry, Karachi for Chemistry, the School of Mathematical Sciences (SMS) GCU, Lahore for Mathematics and the Pakistan Institute of Engineering and Applied Sciences (PIEAS), Islamabad for Physics.
+These include, the National Institute for Biotechnology and Genetic Engineering (NIBGE), Faisalabad for Biology, the HEJ Research Institute of Chemistry, Karachi for Chemistry, the Comsats Institute of Information Technology (CIIT), Lahore for Mathematics and the Pakistan Institute of Engineering and Applied Sciences (PIEAS), Islamabad for Physics.

 And any other relevant information that you feel is important.

 STEM Careers Programme is a joint venture of the Higher Education Commission and Pakistan Institute of Engineering & Applied Sciences (PIEAS) for grooming talented students for careers in Science, Technology, Engineering & Mathematics, or STEM careers.
 STEM Careers Programme has a two fold mission.
 It is an extension of the National Physics Talent Contest that was launched by PAEC in 1995.
 It strives to achieve the following goals:

 National Science Talent Contest (NSTC) strives to address the first part of the mission while National Engineering Competition (NEC) addresses the second part of the mission.